 "Like many cities, Nashville is on the precipice of change.
 We are boosting mass transit, making it possible for the city to be more mobile, and we are fighting to raise the wage for hardworking families.
 As exciting as these developments may be, we know the levers of change will not happen automatically; we have to create the conditions for positive change to occur." -- Erica Gilmore

-Councilmember At-Large Erica Gilmore is the proud parent of Anyah Gilmore - Jones who is a graduating senior at Martin Luther King Jr. High School.
-She is the daughter of Tennessee House of Representatives Honorable Brenda Gilmore and Mr. Harry Gilmore.
+She is a third generation Nashvillian and the proud parent of Anyah Gilmore - Jones, a graduate of Martin Luther King, Jr. Magnet High School.
+Erica is the daughter of Tennessee House of Representatives Honorable Brenda Gilmore and Mr. Harry Gilmore.